bitrise-io/workflow-recipes/recipes/ios-run-test-groups-in-parallel.md

 The example Pipeline config showcases how to run different test groups in parallel.

 `run_tests_groups` pipeline runs two Stages sequentially:
-1. `build_tests` Stage that runs the `build_tests` Workflow.
+1. `build_tests_stage` Stage that runs the `build_tests_workflow` Workflow.
 This Workflow git clones the sample project and runs the `xcode-build-for-test` Step to build the target and associated tests.
 The built test bundle is transferred to the next Stage (`run_tests_groups`) via the `deploy-to-bitrise-io` Step.
 1. `run_tests_groups` Stage runs two Workflows in parallel: `run_ui_tests` and `run_unit_tests`.
 Both of these Workflows use the new `xcode-test-without-building` Step, which executes the tests based on the previous Stage built test bundle.
 The pre-built test bundle is pulled by the `_pull_test_bundle` utility Workflow.

 ![A screenshot of the example Pipeline in Bitrise's web UI](./ios-run-test-groups-in-parallel.png)